Welcome to T-cubed (Tobacco Treatment Tips)

 The audio link below is a lecture I shared with a CME conference on tobacco dependence and treatment.

-Scroll down and start below the SoundCloud link if you don't have the time and read some quick tips about prescribing and monitoring FDA approved tobacco cessation pharmacotherapy.
+If you are a physician short on time, or just have a short attention span scroll down and start below the SoundCloud link and where there are some quick tips about prescribing and monitoring FDA approved tobacco cessation pharmacotherapy.
 Scroll down a bit to read up (THOUGHTS ON MOTIVATIONAL INTERVIEWING...") on how to help motivate ambivalent patients to make a serious quit attempt.

 At the bottom there are some videos created for clinic based teams to create a strong chain of service to help tobacco dependent persons.